fuxingloh/solana-test-validator/packages/solana-testcontainers/README.md

-This project is part of the [Chainfile](https://chainfile.org) ecosystem;
-it provides a Docker image for running `solana-test-validator` in a container for toolchain isolation.
+Provides a Docker image for running `solana-test-validator` in a container for toolchain isolation.

 ```shell
 npm i -D solana-testcontainers @solana/web3.js